 - 1. Safely raise the vehicle off the ground until the wheels are clear and spin freely.
 Support the vehicle using the appropriate Jack Stands and remove the front wheels. - 2.
 Starting at the front wheel hub, remove the grease cap, cotter pin, lock nut and flat washer from the spindle as well as the outer bearing. - 3.
 You should now be able to slide the hub/drum assembly off the spindle.
 If you have trouble removing this assembly, you may need to retract the brake shoes by inserting a flathead screwdriver into the adjustment slot in the drum brake backing plate.
 Use the screwdriver to disengage the adjusting lever from the adjusting screw.
 You should now be able to turn the adjusting screw to retract the brake shoes. - 4.
 Before you remove the drum brake backing plate you will want to remove all brake fluid from your brake system.
 Be very careful not spill any brake fluid on any painted surfaces as it will damage your paint.
 To remove the brake fluid from your system first remove the lid from your master cylinder.
 Next place one end of a clear hose on the bleeder of your wheel cylinder and the other into a suitable container.
 Finally open the bleeder screw until all fluid has been removed from your system. - 5.
+From under the dash disconnect the pushrod from the pedal assembly. - 6.
 Disconnect the brake line(s) from your master cylinder.
-Remove the retaining hardware and remove the master cylinder from the power booster. - 6.
+Remove the retaining hardware and remove the master cylinder and or power booster from the firewall.
+This assembly will also include the pushrod that was previously disconnected from the pedal. - 7.
 Disconnect the hard brake line from your flexible hose at the frame rail.
-It is recommended you use a tube wrench as to not damage the brake line fittings.
-If your fittings look rusty spray them with penetrating oil and let them soak for easy removal. - 7.
-Remove the horseshoe clip from the brake hose at the frame mount. - 8.
+It is recommended you use a tube wrench so as not to damage the brake line fittings.
+If your fittings look rusty spray them with penetrating oil and let them soak for easy removal. - 8.
+Remove the horseshoe clip from the brake hose at the frame mount. - 9.
 Remove the drum brake backing plate assembly by removing the 4 retaining bolts and nuts attaching it to your spindle.
 Again, the use of penetrating oil is recommended on any rusty hardware for easy removal.